-Tips for making this navy bean soup in the slow cooker
+Tips for making this soup

 – Make sure your carrots are thinly diced.
 I kept mine thick and it took much longer to cook them.
 I think if you can get your carrots to be as thin as a quarter, it will be perfect

 – You can also use an immersion blender to mash parts of the soup.
 Be sure to not mash everything because you will have a creamy, blended soup.

 – Use a small, round sweet potato in this recipe.
 If you want tips on how to pick the perfect sweet potato, check out my tips on baking the perfect sweet potato.